Simucube/simucube-docs.github.io/docs/Tuner/steeringwheel/LedConfiguration.md

 2. In the bottom panel you can now click the square.
 The square is divided into two parts, top and bottom (depending on the effect) and you can select them.
     - When you select, an white indicator will tell you that that part of the LED has been selected.
 3. Choose a color picker and pick the color you like.
-    - Make sure you have color not selected as black, since more darker color you choose, more dimmer it appears.
+    - <font color="orange">Make sure you have color not selected as black, since more darker color you choose, more dimmer it appears.</font>
 4. For visualization, press test button.

 ![](assets/SteeringWheelValoViewLEDEditSelectColor.png)